Middle Rainton

-Middle Rainton was a small hamlet between West Rainton and East Rainton in the City of Sunderland, north east England.
+Middle Rainton was a small village between West Rainton and East Rainton on the boundary of County Durham and the City of Sunderland, north east England.
 It was subject to a schedule D notice and hence ceased to exist in the 1970s.
 The site of Middle Rainton is now a Nature Reserve open to the Public.
 It lies on the A690 road, about 3 mi east of the A1(M).